 Deliveries must not be rushed.
 Pellets must be counted thoroughly.
 Loose items must be counted each one to see if all are there.
 Sometimes the delivery is huge and is rushed off.
 The receiver is responsible for that receiving and that is why he is there.
 He must be trustworthy and must also be monitored to see that he is thorough.

-Companies work on different structures, but with this action detail, they can develop their own way of checking and monitoring and dealing with it.
+Wholesalers and Retailers work on different structures, but with this action detail, they can develop their own way of checking and monitoring and dealing with it.

 Checkers get to know the staff and regular customers.
 If possible, companies must organize with security companies to rotate checkers.
 It will prevent them from laziness and stop bonding with customers.
 It is their job to check and keep safe the property of the company.
 As soon as the managers find any reason, they must ask for them to be rotated.